ramos-ai/MoStress/README.md

 ### 4.2 Recurrent Neural Network Architecture

-The class ```MoStressNeuralNetwork``` basically is a wrapper which takes different models architecture, therefore, to add a new model, create a class which implements your architecture and add it on folder ```models/architectures/ArchitecureFactory.py```.
+The class ```MoStressNeuralNetwork``` basically is a wrapper which takes different models architecture, therefore, to add a new model, create a class which implements your architecture and add it on folder ```models/architectures/ArchitectureFactory.py```.

 Currently we have the follow architectures implemented:

-- REGULARIZER-GRU,
+* REGULARIZER-GRU,
-- REGULARIZER-LSTM,
+* REGULARIZER-LSTM,
-- BASELINE-GRU,
+* BASELINE-GRU,
-- BASELINE-LSTM,
+* BASELINE-LSTM,

 The regularizer prefix means that we add a Ridge Regularizer and a Max Norm Bias on the output layer of the sequential model.

 Also, after we train the model, we save it on ```models/saved```

-If you want to test some customization on the model settings, please, check the the class ```moStress/neuralNetwork/modelHandler/OperateModel.py``` and ajust the parameters as needed.
+If you want to test some customization on the model settings, please, check the the class ```moStress/neuralNetwork/modelHandler/OperateModel.py``` and adjust the parameters as needed.

 ## 5 Improvements